Incoherent Probability Judgments in Large Language Models

 As shown in Figure \ref{fig:prob_identity_bars}, the responses of LLMs exhibit characteristics akin to human reasoning biases.
 This similarity is primarily due to the way positive and negative terms within each identity collectively influence the extent of deviations from zero.
 The relationship between the balance of positive and negative terms and the magnitude of deviations from zero remains consistent across different types and variants of models.
 Moreover, the mean-variance relationships of repeated probability judgments produced by LLMs also resemble the human pattern (see Figure \ref{fig:mean_var_relation}).
 The consistency of reproducing human patterns across LLMs strongly implies that these statistical properties of LLM responses is an inherent characteristic of autoregressive models.

-On average, model variants characterized by either an increased number of model parameters or a lower temperature setting exhibit reduced deviations from zero in probabilistic identities, a trend observed across both the GPT and LLaMA series.
-Additionally, variants with a greater number of model parameters display reduced variability and a less pronounced 'shrinkage effect,' as evidenced by the mean-variance curves shifting concurrently downward and outward.
+On average, model variants characterized by an increased number of model parameters exhibit reduced deviations from zero in probabilistic identities, a trend observed across both the GPT and LLaMA series.
+Additionally, variants with a greater number of model parameters display reduced variability and a less pronounced 'shrinkage effect,' as evidenced by the mean-variance curves shifting concurrently downward and outward (see Figure~\ref{fig:mean_var_relation}).
 These observed patterns suggest a correlation between increased model size and enhanced coherence, although it is important to note that perfect coherence is not achieved in any model.